razorpay/blade/packages/blade/src/components/Popover/_decisions/decisions.md

 > Note: If users don't wrap the non-interactive elements in `PopoverInteractiveWrapper` the popover won't apear

-### Custom Triggers
+### Custom Interactive Triggers

-Users will be able to use their own custom components as triggers:
+Users will be able to use their own custom interactive components as triggers:

 To make custom elements work the components needs to expose it's inner ref, this can be achived by using `React.forwardRef`: